 Implementation

-Home learning and deliberate practise of key number facts is encouraged across school through use of maths homework books as well as the apps DoodleMaths, NumBots and Times Tables Rock Stars.
+Home learning and deliberate practise of key number facts is encouraged across the school through the use of maths homework books as well as the apps NumBots and Times Tables Rock Stars.

 Impact